strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/only-mysql2-package-for-mysql.md

 ---
-title: Only the `better-sqlite3` package is supported for the SQLite client
+title: Only the mysql2 package is supported for the MySQL client
-description: In Strapi 5,
+description: In Strapi 5, only the mysql2 package is supported for MySQL databases, which is
-sidebar_label: Only better-sqlite3 for sqlite
+sidebar_label: Only mysql2 for MySQL
 displayed_sidebar: devDocsMigrationV5Sidebar
 unlisted: true
 tags:
  - breaking changes
  - database
- - PostgreSQL
+ - MySQL
 ---

 import Intro from '/docs/snippets/breaking-change-page-intro.md'